fosslife/delta/README.md

-# sprk.pw file uploader
+# Delta - file uploader + url shortner

-`sprk` is a small hobby project that I did in my free time.
+`delta` is a small hobby project that I did in my free time.
 It's a self-hosted file uploader + URL shortner.
 In short, you can fire a simple `curl` or any other equivalent command with a file name, and that file will be uploaded to your server, after that you'll have a short url as a reponse of upload.
 Like, if you upload your `user_environment_configuration_fedora.conf` to server, you'll have something like `sma.ll/y7A` in return. where `sma.ll` is your server.
 After than anyone with the URL with them, can access this file with a simple `GET` request, even from browser.

 ## Demo